Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

 public static func setAdvertisingIdentifier(_ identifier: String?)
 ```

 * _identifier_ is a string that provides developers with a simple, standard system to continue to track the Ads through their apps.

 **Example**

-**Swift**

 ```swift
 import AdSupport